-- “But what about luxury, the car's raison d'etre?
-The prerequisites are all accounted for: solid, quiet cabin, acres of rear legroom, … rear sunshades and wood trim on the dash, doors and steering wheel.
-In addition to the seats, the dash gets leather, too, and all of the stitching is first-rate." -- AutoWeek
+- “But what about luxury, the car's raison d'être?
+The prerequisites are all accounted for: solid, quiet cabin, acres of rear legroom (4.1 inches more than in the 2012 ES), rear sunshades and wood trim on the dash, doors and steering wheel.
+In addition to the seats, the dash gets leather, too, and all of the stitching is first-rate." -- AutoWeek (2013)

-- "Space is ample all around, with the ES 350 coming closer to the Avalon in size than the Camry to which it has traditionally been compared.
-We did note, however, that taller rear seat occupants will find their heads touching the roof in ES 350s equipped with the optional panoramic sunroof." -- Edmunds
+- "Space is ample all around, and 6-footers will be quite content in the comfy front seats.
+Rear-seat legroom, in particular, is very impressive, though taller occupants will find their heads touching the roof in ES 350s equipped with the optional panoramic sunroof." -- Edmunds

 - "If a quiet highway ride is the most important thing to you, then the 2015 Lexus ES is your dream car.
 Few cars match its silent highway ride, something that applies to both the ES 350 and ES 300h hybrid." -- Kelley Blue Book